kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/import-pokemon-from-stream.md

 ### Test Definition

-If you want to replicate this entire test on Tracetest, you can replicate these steps on our Web UI or using our CLI, saving the following test definition as the file `test-definition.yml` and later running:
+If you want to replicate this entire test with Tracetest, you can replicate these steps in the Web UI or using the CLI, saving the following test definition as the file `test-definition.yml` and running:

 ```sh
 tracetest run test -f test-definition.yml